makepanic/libphonenumber-standalone/README.md

 ##License

-libphonenumber-compile is available under the MIT license.
+libphonenumber-standalone is available under the MIT license.
 For more information see the `LICENSE` file.